fossasia/pslab-python/README.md

 # pslab-fossasia

 =========

-Packages for the Pocket Science Lab from FOSSASIA
+The Pocket Science Lab from FOSSASIA

 <http://fossasia.github.io/pslab.fossasia.org/>

+*The project is inspired from ExpEYES  http://expeyes.in *FOSSASIA is supporting development and promotion of ExpEYES project since 2014 mainly through Google Summer of Code